vanderhe/fortnet/doc/recipes/docs/basics/firsttrain.rst

 ::

   Data {
-    Dataset = 'training_data'
+    Dataset = fnetdata.hdf5
-    Standardization = No
-    NetstatFiles = Type2FileNames {
-      Prefix = "./"
-      Suffix = ".net"
-      LowerCaseTypeName = No
+    NetstatFile = fortnet.hdf5
   }
-  }

 Since the provision of high quality data is key when dealing with neural networks in general, let's have a look at the data block and how to hand over a dataset.
-Most important, the ``Dataset`` entry must be a string pointing to a file that contains all the paths to the so called ``fnetdata.xml`` files.
-Each of those files defines a datapoint that consists of a geometry and target values to optimize the network for.
+Most important, the ``Dataset`` entry must be a string pointing to a compatible HDF5 dataset file (in this case ``fnetdata.hdf5``).
 A fundamental design decision of Fortnet is not to provide native support for the output files of popular simulation packages directly.
 Instead, a separate input format is used and a corresponding Python class is provided which, based on the Atomic Simulation Environment (`ASE <https://wiki.fysik.dtu.dk/ase/>`_) that is also implemented in Python, enables a dataset to be generated easily.
-To see how you get from the output files of your simulation package of choice to a Fortnet compatible dataset, please consult the :ref:`Generating a Dataset <sec-fnetdata>` section.
+To see how you get from the output files of your simulation package of choice to a Fortnet compatible dataset, please consult the
+:ref:`Fnetdata: Generating a Dataset <sec-fnetdata>` section.

 Another useful feature is that the loss function of an external validation dataset, that is not included in the optimization prozess, can be monitored